docsteveharris/paper-spotepi/paper-spotepi-readme.md

 Archive:
+	- use data set up structure from paper-spotearly @now @done(2015-12-10)
+		+ copied the prep folder and made the same @done(2015-12-10)
+	- include occupancy @done(2015-12-08)
+	- convert from room_cmp to room_cmp2 @done(2015-12-08)
+	- exclude patients with Rx limits @done(2015-12-08)
+	- basic summary in text @done(2015-12-02)
+		✔ descriptive figure @done (15-12-02 13:38)
+	- include description of patient groups as per draft from paper spot early  @done(2015-12-04)
+		- show differences via stream graph which allows inspection of mortality  @done(2015-12-04)
+		- facet stream graph by occupancy
+		- repeat for those recommended for critical care
 	- switch to waf or make file structure @done(2015-11-27)
 	+ copied data folder and made the same @done(2015-11-27)
 		+ symlinked the project_paths files from bld